Self-supervised Video Object Segmentation by Motion Grouping: Abstract

 \section{Abstract}

-Animals have evolved highly functional visual systems to understand motion, assisting perception even under complex environments.
+\pagenumbering{gobble} Animals have evolved highly functional visual systems to understand motion, assisting perception even under complex environments.
 In this paper, we work towards developing a computer vision system able to segment objects by exploiting motion cues, \ie~motion segmentation.
-We make the following contributions: First, we introduce a simple variant of the Transformer to segment optical flow frames into primary objects and the background.
-Second, we train the architecture in a self-supervised manner, \ie~without using any manual annotations.
-Third, we analyze several critical components of our method and conduct thorough ablation studies to validate their necessity.
-Fourth, we evaluate the proposed architecture on public benchmarks~(DAVIS2016, SegTrackv2, and FBMS59).
-Despite using only optical flow as input, our approach achieves superior or comparable results to previous state-of-the-art self-supervised methods, while being an order of magnitude faster.
-We additionally evaluate on a challenging camouflage dataset~(MoCA), significantly outperforming the other self-supervised approaches, and comparing favourably to the top supervised approach, highlighting the importance of motion cues, and the potential bias towards visual appearance in existing video segmentation models.
+To achieve this, we introduce a simple variant of the Transformer to segment optical flow frames into primary objects and the background, which can be trained in a self-supervised manner, \ie~without using any manual annotations.
+Despite using only optical flow as input, our approach achieves superior results compared to previous state-of-the-art self-supervised methods on public benchmarks~(DAVIS2016, SegTrackv2, and FBMS59), while being an order of magnitude faster.
+We additionally evaluate on a challenging camouflage dataset~(MoCA), significantly outperforming the other self-supervised approaches, and competitive to the top supervised approach, highlighting the importance of motion cues, and the potential bias towards appearance in existing video segmentation models.